bamos/bamos.github.io/_posts/2014-09-08-nbd-android.md

-Download GNU Darwin's `mknod.c`, which is used in favor of [GNU coreutil's mknod.c][gnu-mknod] because it will (surprisingly) compile for ARM without any compile or linking issues.
+Download GNU Darwin's `mknod.c`, which is used in favor of [GNU coreutil's mknod.c][gnu-mknod] because it will (surprisingly) compile for ARM without any compilation or linking issues.
+Recall we set the environment variable `CC` is to the ARM compiler above.

 {% highlight bash %}
 cd ~/nbdroid